Change Freedesktop file icon

 Now run this (for GTK.
 There is a KDE equivalent etc. All these utilities are based in Freedesktop code),

-Sadly, this tool has no –verbose option.
+This tool is –verbose by default, but sadly tells you little.
 How we need that!
-However, that should do it.
-Your icon will now be associated with all files of the same theme.
-In Mint/‘nemo’ it updated without a browser refresh.
+However, cache‐update should do it.
+Your icon should associate with files of the stated MIME‐type.
+In Mint ‘nemo’ icons will update without a browser refresh.
 Phew.

 Can you do this in userspace?

-The reason I do not expand on this is because you may not have a user‐configuration path for the Desktop configuration.
-Also, icon choosing depends on a theme inheritance chain, so an override is complex.
+The reason I do not expand on userspace is because you may not have a user‐configuration path for the Desktop configuration.
+Also, icon choosing depends on a theme inheritance chain, see other advice.
+The overrides can be complex.
 I recommend dumping in your main theme—not because it is the best solution, but because it is reliable.

-However, this doesn’t work for me, and web posts suggest it has not worked for others.
-I placed the new icon in every inherited theme and it didn’t work in any of them.
-I tried adapting sizes to the config.
+Oh, attachment to custom MIME‐type with a custom icon should present no decisions to make?
+But has failed for me, and web posts say it has failed for others.
+For example, I once placed the new icon in every inherited theme and it didn’t work in any of them.
+I tried adapting sizes in the ‘index.theme’ file.
 I tried adapting configs.
 I checked permissions.
 The Adwaita theme has an ominous comment,

 Why SVG?